OmniSpective/OmniBridge/README.md

 We are working on more cool stuff!

 # Community
-Come share your ideas, usage, and thoughts! <br/>
+Come share your ideas, usage, and suggestions! <br/>
 Join our <a href=https://discord.gg/RjPHfAKd7D>discord server</a>  and share your feedback and ideas with us!
 <a href="https://discord.gg/RjPHfAKd7D"><img src="https://assets-global.website-files.com/6257adef93867e50d84d30e2/636e0a69f118df70ad7828d4_icon_clyde_blurple_RGB.svg" alt="Discord Icon" width="40" height="20"></a>